< >Show: 5 25

-It's unclear what exactly accounted for the shift, but in the late '90s, AMC started showing much more recent "classics" like Unforgiven and Thelma & Louise and Speed and Unforgiven again, because holy crap do they like that movie.
+It's unclear what exactly accounted for the shift, but in the late '90s, AMC started showing much more recent "classics" such Unforgiven and Thelma & Louise and Speed and Unforgiven again, because holy crap do they like that movies.

 The increasing competition from TCM (Turner Classic Movies) may explain the shift in programming, but no matter what the reason, we're pretty happy because [note to self: write a funny joke here after you're done catching up with "Breaking Bad."
 Don't forget.]